 How to optimize Adaptive Image Rendering for your workflow

-• Rotating an object in Blender
+• Rotating objects in Blender

 • Previewing animations

-• Scrolling web pages and projects
+• Scrolling through web pages or projects

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.